bostonrb/project-night/views/index.markdown

 your time, you may want to try to get through [our installation guide](/install) in advance of the meeting.

+Tired of hackfests where no one says hello to you and everyone is just staring in their computer screens?
+We want to make Project Night different.
+We want to encourage people to use this opportunity to meet, connect, talk, mentor, and learn from each other.

 Remember to bring your laptop and power cord.
 Headphones are also helpful if you plan to watch tutorials, especially for computer setup.